stinkyink/book-publishing-guide/chapter2.markdown

 People buy from people, and an internet store can show product reviews far better than a physical book.
-If you can accumulate reviews from readers that are largely positive, then bingo, that will drive more sales.
+If you can accumulate reviews from readers that are largely positive then bingo, that will drive more sales.

 Please note this is a double edged sword, and negative reviews will be much clearer.
 However, if you track these properly you can easily create a dialogue